msv-lab/modus/README.md

 Modus is a language for building OCI/Docker container images.
 Modus uses logic programming to solve key pain points of Dockerfiles - no way to express interaction among parameters, inability to specify complex build workflows, difficult and inefficient parallelisation, bloated images, and costly maintenance.
-For more information, please follow the following links:
+For more information, please follow these links:

 - [Modus website](https://modus-continens.com)
 - [Documentation](https://docs.modus-continens.com)